verdict-project/verdict/README.md

 # Verdict
 (Website: http://verdictdb.org/)

-The current version is deprecated.
-A new (fast) version will be uploaded by May 30 2017.
+This is the new version 0.2.0.
+This readme file will be updated accordingly.

 ## 1. Introduction
 Verdict makes database users able to get fast, approximate results for their aggregate queries on big data.